In This Article

 Researchers have not fully understood the exact mechanism of how gut dysbiosis can lead to cerebrovascular and neurodegenerative diseases.

-But most of the studies mention the gut-brain axis.
+However, most of the studies mention the gut-brain axis.
 The gut-brain axis describes the communication pathway between your gut and the enteric nervous system or the “second brain.”5

-Gut dysbiosis is not the same as a leaky gut.
+No. Gut dysbiosis is not the same as a leaky gut.
 However, if you have gut dysbiosis that is left untreated, it can develop into a leaky gut.

 Your intestinal wall has tight junction proteins that are like seals between the cells in the gut lining.
 They regulate the permeability of the intestinal barrier.